-Almond oil can reduce the appearance of stretch marks and it is the first choice for pregnant women who are looking to improve the texture and appearance of their skin.
+Almond oil can reduce the appearance of stretch marks, and it is the first choice for pregnant women who are looking to improve the texture and appearance of their skin.
 When applied regularly, it can reduce skin imperfections and nourish it in-depth.
-Striae are easily handled.

 According to the authors of this study, repeated topical application of a preparation containing both retinol and vitamin C could reverse, at least in part, skin changes induced by both chronological and photo aging.

-One of the essential nutrients associated with hair growth is biotin, or Vitamin H. It is often prescribed to people who suffer from conditions such as thinning hair and hair loss.
-Almond oil contains biotin, and so massaging your hair with almond oil can be a good way to promote hair growth and reduce hair thinning.
-You can take biotin supplements orally to support your hair from inside, and complement the treatment course by applying almond oil to your hair as well.
+One of the essential nutrients associated with hair growth is biotin or Vitamin H. It is often prescribed to people who suffer from conditions such as thinning hair and hair loss.
+Almond oil contains biotin, so massaging your hair with almond oil can be a good way to promote hair growth and reduce hair thinning.
+You can take biotin supplements orally to support your hair from the inside, and complement the treatment course by applying almond oil to your hair.

 Does your hair give you a hard time styling it in the morning?
 Almond oil can effectively treat split ends and make your hair easy to comb and style.
-Due to its emollient properties, almond oil can ‘feed’ your hair on a cellular level, thereby improving the overall hair texture.
+Due to its emollient properties, almond oil can ‘feed’ your hair on a cellular level.
+It can improve the overall hair texture.

 Since olden times, almond oil has been used to soften and restore damaged skin tissue.
 According to Ayurveda, its warming qualities make it ideal for Abhyanga massage, especially for dry skin.
 Did you know that in Sanskrit, the word Abhyanga means 'self-massage with oil'?
 In Ayurveda, it is a way of self-love and healing.